frequency-chain/frequency/designdocs/provider_boosting_implementation.md

 It is specific to the Frequency Substrate parachain.
 It consists of enhancements to the capacity pallet, needed traits and their implementations, and needed runtime configuration.

-This does _not_ outline the economic model for Staking Rewards (also known as "Provider Boosting"); it describes the economic model as a black box, i.e. an interface.
+This does _not_ outline the economic model for Provider Boosting; it describes the economic model as a black box, i.e. an interface.

 ## Context and Scope: